 Optics11 Chiaro Nanoindenter

-Nanoindentation measurements of soft samples like gels, tissues, or organoids are enabled by a Chiaro Nanoindenter from Optics11.
-The nanoindenter is mounted on a Zeiss Axiovert 200M fluorescence microscope, which enables simultaneous imaging of the probed sample.
-Material properties like the quasi-static Young's modulus or dynamic loss and storage modulus can be measured.
+Nanoindentation measurements of soft samples like gels, cells, tissues, or organoids are enabled by a Chiaro Nanoindenter from Optics11.
+The nanoindenter is mounted on a Nikon Ti2 Eclipse fluorescence microscope, which enables simultaneous imaging of the probed sample.
+Material properties like the quasi-static Young's modulus or dynamic loss and storage moduli can be measured.

 Instrument configuration